Few-shot Multi-Task Learning of Linear Invariant Features with Meta Subspace Pursuit: Our method

 In this section, our goal is to establish error bounds for the estimator $\bm\Theta^{(k)}$ obtained by the \our{} algorithm and the ground truth $\bm\Theta^{\ast}$.
 Additionally, we aim to constrain the sine angle distance between the subspaces $\mathbf{B}^{(k)}$ and $\bB^{\ast}$.

-In this context, we operate under the assumption that the Restricted Isometry Property (RIP) is valid, as established in Theorem \ref{ripr}.
+In this context, we operate under the assumption that RIP is valid, as established in Theorem \ref{ripr}.
 This assumption provides us the leverage to establish error bounds for the $\bm\Theta^{(k)}$ estimator.
 Our primary theorem is presented below.

 \begin{theorem} Under Assumptions \ref{assum1} to \ref{assum2}, we suppose the restricted isometry constant of $\calB=\mathcal{A}/\sqrt{m}$ is $\delta_s(\calB)$($\mathcal{A}$ is defined in Equation \eqref{form1} and $\delta_s(\calB)$ satisfies Theorem \ref{ripr}).
-If $\frac{1-\frac{1}{2\sqrt{2}}}{1-\delta_{3s}}<\gamma\le1$, for any $a > 0$, with probability at least $(1 - \epsilon) \left(1 - \frac{15}{a^2} \right)^{3s} \left( 1 - \frac{2}{d} - \frac{14}{m} - \frac{208}{dm} \right)^T$, the following holds:
+If $\frac{1}{2(1-2\delta_{3s}(\calB))}<\gamma<\frac{1}{1-2\delta_{3s}(\calB)}$, for any $a > 0$, with probability at least $(1 - \epsilon) \left(1 - \frac{15}{a^2} \right)^{3s} \left( 1 - \frac{2}{d} - \frac{14}{m} - \frac{208}{dm} \right)^T$, the following holds: